 So, even if your injury is not listed in the RIDDOR list, we’d recommend you report it anyway.
 You could still seek compensation for other injuries not reportable under RIDDOR regulations so an accident report could help.

-There is no official time limit for reporting an accident to your employer, but it should be done as soon as possible.
+There is no official time limit for reporting an accident to your employer, but an employee accident report should be done as soon as possible.
 That’s because, the longer you leave it, the more chance they could have of saying your injuries were not sustained in the way you claim.

 The time limit for making a personal injury claim in the UK is 3 years.
 That’s from the date of the accident or from the date you found out about your illness or injuries.
 In the case of industrial diseases such as cancer caused by asbestos exposure, could be many years after the illness or disease was caused.